 - The company’s overall performance gets improved as it continuously follows the benchmarking partner.

 ZDO (Zero Defects Programmes) is a philosophy where company pursues to prevent defects by doing it right the very first time and every time.

-According to principle of ZDO (Zero Defects Programmes), If there are zero defects, the there are no costs associated with issues of poor quality and hence the quality becomes free.
+According to the principle of ZDO (Zero Defects Programmes), If there are zero defects, there are no costs associated with issues of poor quality and hence the quality becomes free.
 The Defects have significant costs associated with them and some of the most obvious costs are money, time, resources, and lost reputation.
-Hence the company should create an awareness among its employees that defects are unacceptable and everyone should do the things right the very first time and every time.
+Hence the company should create awareness among its employees that defects are unacceptable and everyone should do the things right the very first time and every time.